Installing Specialised Wall Cladding and Bespoke Systems in the Workplace

 Topic Overview

-The City & Guilds Level 2 NVQ Diploma in Wood Occupations (Construction) (QCF) is a competency-based qualification designed for learners working in the construction industry, specifically in wood occupations such as site carpentry, bench joinery, or shopfitting.
-This diploma covers essential skills and knowledge required to perform carpentry and joinery tasks safely and effectively on construction sites or in workshops.
-It is a key stepping stone for those aiming to become qualified carpenters or joiners, providing a solid foundation in both practical techniques and theoretical understanding.
+The City & Guilds Level 2 NVQ Diploma in Wood Occupations (Construction) is a competency-based qualification designed for learners working in the construction industry, specifically in wood-related trades such as site carpentry, bench joinery, or shopfitting.
+This diploma covers essential practical skills and knowledge required to perform carpentry and joinery tasks safely and effectively on construction sites or in workshops.
+It is a mandatory qualification for those aiming to become skilled carpenters or joiners and is often a stepping stone to advanced apprenticeships or supervisory roles.

 Key Concepts